 - No person may provide child care for more than two (2) Children who are not the Children of the Provider, or who are not residing in the person’s home, without a License from the Department in force, authorizing such operation, in accordance with 22 M.R.S. § 8301-A (3).

-SUGGESTION: Use a Parent Information Board or a 3-Ring binder.
-With either if you use the clear sleeves you are able to slip the required documents in and out easily allowing you to present the most current document.
+*SUGGESTION: Use a Parent Information Board or a 3-Ring binder.
+With either, if you use the clear sleeves you are able to slip the required documents in and out easily allowing you to present the most current document.
 Keep the older documents in a separate folder allowing you to maintain all records for 3 years.
-If you maintain records online, after 3 years take a photo and store online until you are no longer providing child care.
+To save space: take a photo of records to save them; store on an external hard drive or on the cloud in a platform like Google Drive once removed from current status.
+Best practice is to maintain major records until you are no longer providing child care.

 **Current posting by Licensing occurs in childcarechoices.me.